Data Privacy

 Parents' Bill of Rights

-Parents and Caregivers must notify, in writing, the district in writing by September 30th of the current school year if they do not want any of the following information disclosed without prior consent.
+Parents and Caregivers must notify the district in writing by September 30th of the current school year if they do not want any of the following information disclosed without prior consent.
 This will be shared with your child's school each year.

 • Student Name